SnaveSutit/Create/README.md

-Models that need optimizing to improve overall FPS and make the players happy! 😁
+Models that need optimizing to improve overall FPS and make the players happy! 😁 This will improve FPS for everyone, even if they aren't getting sub 60.
+Less elements is less time spent rendering!

 Most of these require slight texture modifications, due to the nature of the changes.